UMM-CSci-3601/3601-lab4-mongo/LABTASKS.md

 ### Features to implement

-- Filter todos by status
+- [ ] Filter todos by status
-- Filter todos by owner
+- [ ] Filter todos by owner
-- Filter todos by contents of the body
+- [ ] Filter todos by contents of the body
-- Filter todos by category
+- [ ] Filter todos by category
-- Combinations of filters
+- [ ] Combinations of filters
-- Sort by a todo field (status, owner, body contents, or category)
+- [ ] Sort by a todo field (status, owner, body contents, or category)
-- Limit the number of todos returned
+- [ ] Limit the number of todos returned
-- Ability to add new todos.
+- [ ] Ability to add new todos.
 This requires:
-  - An Angular form/page that allows the user to enter the information for a new todo with reasonable controls and validation.
+  - [ ] An Angular form/page that allows the user to enter the information for a new todo with reasonable controls and validation.
-  - A new endpoint on the server that allows clients to add new todos.
+  - [ ] A new endpoint on the server that allows clients to add new todos.
-  - Logic in the server to add that new todo to the database and return the new ID.
+  - [ ] Logic in the server to add that new todo to the database and return the new ID.
-- Testing of all of the above.
+- [ ] Testing of all of the above.
-- Display the todos in a reasonable way using at least two nifty Angular Material features from [here](https://material.angular.io/components/categories)!
+- [ ] Display the todos in a reasonable way using at least two nifty Angular Material features from [here](https://material.angular.io/components/categories)!

 ## Workflow and Continuous Integration

-You should organize your work into features, where each feature is an (small) epic or a single story in GitHub Projects.
+You should organize your work into features, where each feature is a (small) story in GitHub Projects.
 Each feature should "slice the cake", including server implementation and testing, Angular implementation and testing, and end-to-end testing.

 :warning: Keep the features as small and focussed as possible.
 Otherwise things like code reviews become a huge burden,